 It’s only since moving to Devon two years ago that I’ve realised we’d been missing out and should have made more of an effort to explore the Island while it was so close.
 After all, nearly 2 million people make the Isle of Wight their holiday destination of choice each year – adventure island has been staring me in the face for years.

-What to do in the Isle of Wight with kids
+Things to do on the Isle of Wight with kids

 There’s absolutely no way to see everything there is to do in the Isle of Wight in a day but we wanted to give it our best shot and picked out some great attractions for families.
 Here’s our eight hour itinerary including loads of things to do with kids on the Isle of Wight:

 We arrived in Cowes by car ferry from Southampton and headed inland to Newport before joining the road west towards The Needles.
 You can also cross the chain ferry from East to West Cowes to shorten the distance if it is running.
 Our route to Needles Park took us about 45 minutes driving along inland A roads through Freshwater to Totland.